alphastrata/shadplay/README.md

 ### To run shadplay, you'll need the following:

-- Rust (stable) - Make sure you have Rust installed on your system.
+- Rust (`nightly`) - Make sure you have Rust installed on your system.
 You can find installation instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
   _We assume you can follow their instructions to clear that hurdle_

+_Question: Why Nightly?_ so we can take advantage of the fast build config (See bevy repo's `.cargo/config.toml`)

 then: